mike-north/angular/aio/content/guide/architecture.md

 <div class="l-sub-section">

-   Decorators are functions that modify JavaScript classes.
+   Decorators are functions that modify JavaScript classes, their properties or methods.
 Angular defines a number of such decorators that attach specific kinds of metadata to classes, so that it knows what those classes mean and how they should work.

    <a href="https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841#.x5c2ndtx0">Learn more about decorators on the web.</a>